-Linamar is a diversified manufacturer of products that power vehicles, motion, work, and lives.
-Our advantages lie in industry-leading technology, the expertise and commitment of our people, and a performance-oriented culture built on continuous improvement and attention to detail.
-Our growth aspirations, together with the highly technical nature of our business and its attendant complexities, demand a highly skilled workforce and a dynamic senior management team with a broad set of skills.
+Linamar recognizes that its key advantages lie in the expertise and commitment of our people, and a performanceoriented culture built on continuous improvement and attention to detail.
+Linamar's growth aspirations, together with the highly technical nature of the business and its attendant complexities, demand a highly skilled workforce and a dynamic senior management team with a broad set of skills.
 It is in this context that Linamar seeks to attract and inspire exceptional executive talent.